 To expedite the confirmation of possible matches in Name mode (for example, “Is this Elizabeth?”), you can set Aperture to suggest only names used in the same project rather than throughout your library.

 When you export photos that include people you’ve named using the Faces feature, the names are embedded as IPTC keywords in the resulting image files so that the names are “readable” by other applications that display standard IPTC metadata.

 Turn face detection on or off in preferences.
 Turning it off stops Aperture from scanning photos for faces when importing new photos and hides Faces in the Library inspector.

 Aperture 3 extends and enhances the Places technology introduced in iPhoto ’09.
 Places allows you to organise photos based on where they were taken, using GPS data embedded in photos when you took them or location data added in Aperture.

-See where you took your photos on an interactive Google map displayed in Aperture.
-Choose from terrain and road maps or view satellite images with or without labels.
+See where you took your photos on an interactive map displayed in Aperture.
+Choose from road maps or view satellite images with or without labels.